Is the LPD hiring?

 What kind of shifts do officers work?

 New Police Officers will start their training in the Field Operations Bureau.
-Most Field Operations Officers work 12 hour shifts which rotate every six weeks between daylight and midnight hours with every other weekend off.
+Most Field Operations Officers work 12-hour shifts with every other weekend off which rotate every six weeks between daylight and midnight hours.
 There are some positions that work a Monday – Friday 8-10 hour cycle as well.

 For more information, contact LPD Personnel and Recruitment: